Am I a "Berlin" Artist?

-Once upon a time there was an [ artist ] coming all the way to Germany to make his/her career as an [ artist ], but he/she found the situation very complicated, as the health insurance was too expensive and his/her mom and dad said that he/she should get a proper job, ‘cause he/she might never get the pension… And guess what?
+Once upon a time there were [ artists ] coming all the way to berlin to make their career as [ artists ], but they soon found the situation very complicated, as health insurance was too expensive and their parents said that they “should get a proper job, cause you might never get a pension…” And guess what?

-He/She didn’t realise that as an artist he/she can get into KSK (Künstlersozialkasse)! we’ll tell you more about what is the ksk below, but first:
+they didn’t realise that as an artist he/she can get into KSK (Künstlersozialkasse)! we’ll tell you more about what is the ksk below, but first:

-Dear he/she, if you work professionally as a self-employed/freelance artists with the main purpose of earning a living.
-The definition as to what constitutes an 'artist' can be explained as follows:
+if you work professionally as a self-employed/freelance artists with the main purpose of earning a living.
+The definition as to what constitutes an 'artist' can be explained as followed:

 Example: a graphic designer is defined as an artist for this purpose, whereas a cabinet maker is considered to be a craftsperson rather than an artist.

-Simply, if you are actively working in fields such: VISUAL ART/DESIGN or WRITING or MUSIC or PERFORMING you should probably check if the name of your profession is on lists below (click to expand).
-Maybe you are a drama teacher and you had no idea that you are also a legit artist?
+Simply, if you are actively working in fields such: VISUAL ART/DESIGN or WRITING or MUSIC or PERFORMING you should probably check if your profession is on list below (click to expand).
+Maybe you are a drama teacher and you had no idea that you are also a “legit artist?“

 + Visual arts/design